What are the Nazca Lines?

 The Nazca Lines are a series of ancient geoglyphs etched into the desert in southern Peru, not far from the unassuming town of Nasca.
 The lines cover a huge area and feature a whole range of lines and figures.
-There are geographical shapes, as well as planets and animals.
+There are geometric shapes, as well as plants and animals.

 Speculation about how the Lines got there is rife, with people suggesting that they are replicas of star constellations to marks left by alien spaceships!
 Whilst much research has gone into the history of the Lines and where they came from, the truth is that we still don’t know much at all about their origin.
 They remain, one of the planet’s greatest enigmas!